-A non-seeded 📕 Alternate Universe card may only enter play if another card (typically an open doorway or time location) allows it.
+A non-seeded Malternate Universe card may only enter play if another card (typically an open doorway or time location) allows it.

-A card with the New Hidden Agenda icon must be played face-down on the table.
+A card with the Midden Agenda icon must be played face-down on the table.
 The player does not announce its title or use its gametext at this time.
 It is not in play, and may not be examined by the opponent.
-The player who controls the Region card may, at any time, activate the Region card by flipping it face-up.
+The player who controls the card may, at any time, activate the card by flipping it face-up.
 It enters play and takes immediate effect.
-If a player seeds or plays a card as a hidden agenda (face-down) when it does not have a Region, that player forfeits the game.
+If a player seeds or plays a card as a hidden agenda (face-down) when it does not have a card icon, that player forfeits the game.